Dan Conner: Critical reception

 Dan Conner has often been described as one of John Goodman's most famous roles.
 In an article about television dads, The Post and Courier editor Mindy Spar began discussing how 1990s TV dads became goofier than dads from earlier decades, calling Dan more like one of the children than the father.
 IGN editor Edgar Arce called Dan Conner a prototypical everyman.

 MSNBC commentator Gael Fashingbauer Cooper called Dan one of the first TV dads to be seen struggling to make ends meet.
 She also praised the character, stating that without him, the Conner family home would not be able to last.
 She added that in the later seasons, the series took risks with the character, such as his heart attack, his affair, and the revelation that he had died.
 She compared this to the revelation of Lieutenant Colonel Henry Blake's death in the M*A*S*H television series.

 The relationship between Roseanne and Dan has received praise.
 An article in the Sarasota Herald-Tribune called their relationship realistic, commenting that while they mock each other, viewers can feel their love while they deal with the kinds of problems real families face.
 During the final season, Dan and Roseanne live apart after Dan cheats on her.
-Daily News editor David Bianculli stated that while they were the most entertaining and realistic couples on television, they were one of the least during their separation.
+Daily News editor David Bianculli stated that while they were one of the most entertaining and realistic couples on television, they were one of the least during their separation.

 The potential absence of Dan from all or most of season nine prompted Phil Rosenthal of the Los Angeles Daily News to describe it as a rare occasion where ending the show would be preferred to doing without.
 Robinson described Dan's potential absence as leaving a tremendous void, owing to his ability to make everyone around him better.
 The revelation that Dan actually died and the latter part of the series being a work of fiction was not well received.
 Note that this itself was later retconned when the series was revived in 2018 and Dan was depicted as having been alive, and dying only in a story of Roseanne's, something he himself finds amusing; said story was the plot device for season nine.